Flash-X/Flash-X-docs/docs/source/setup.rst

    ./setup -a Sod +ug

-The or any setup option starting with a ‘+’ is considered as a shortcut.
+Any setup option starting with a ‘+’ is considered as a shortcut.
 By default, setup looks at for a list of declared shortcuts.
 You can also specify a ":" delimited list of files in the environment variable and will read all the files specified (and ignore those which don’t